Magnus Pyke: Wartime scientific career

 In 1941 Pyke joined Professor Drummond at the Ministry of Food where Drummond was scientific adviser.
 They studied the nutritional effects of food restrictions due to wartime shortages.
 He lectured on practical nutrition for those working in institutions that provided food: these lectures were published by H.M.
 Stationery Office under the title The Manual of Nutrition (1945) [the revised 12th edition is still in print, published by the Food Standards Agency].
 He supported the idea of using rose hip syrup to replace imported orange juice.
 He was a scientific adviser to the Allied Commission for Austria in 1945–6, after which he worked as Principal Scientific officer at the Ministry of Food (1946–48), continuing to work on institutional diets and nutritional education.

 Later scientific career

-He joined The Distillers Company in 1949 as the deputy manager of the yeast research division at Glenochil Research Station, Clackmannanshire.
+Pyke joined The Distillers Company in 1949 as the deputy manager of the yeast research division at Glenochil Research Station, Clackmannanshire.
 In 1955 he became manager, retiring in 1973.